 The horse is moving the best the owner has seen in years; carrying in a full work schedule and the remodelling goals are on track.
 A barefoot application was applied on this application; with a little less polymer through the toe, which should allow the goal of a longer 8-week-cycle, facilitating the toe wear ideally through the application, to further remodel the A/P balance.

-Changes: Switched to that new barefoot front mould to go for a full 8 week cycle, even if the application might need some extra trimming.
+Switched to that new Barefoot Regular Mould to go for a full 8 week cycle, even if the application might need some extra trimming.
 The horse runs a medial flare as it is base narrow, in my opinion trimming to balance often grows a straighter, correct structure.